go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 {{< toc >}}

 To update Gitea, download a newer version, stop the old one, perform a backup, and run the new one.
-Everytime a Gitea instance runs, it checks whether an upgrade action should be taken.
+Every time a Gitea instance starts up, it checks whether a database migration should be run.
 If an upgrade action is required, Gitea will take some time to complete the upgrade and then serve.

 ## Backup for downgrade